bethinkpl/bit-docs/css.md

 	*I know whats are classes
 	*I know how heirdom works
 	*I can change colors and fonts of text
-	*I can use padding, spaceing and frames
+	*I can use padding, margin, and border attributes
 	*I can modify elements by ID
 	*I know the difference between basic selectors (*, #X and .X)
 ### Intermediate aka _..._